NG-sama/Seq2Feature/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
 See the [LICENSE](LICENSE) file for details.

+## Acknowledgements

+This project is inspired by [pLannotate](https://github.com/mmcguffi/pLannotate/).
+Special thanks to the authors of pLannotate for their foundational work in sequence annotation.

 ## Contact